Sure, we’ve got growing tips for dill but first, a little history…

 “Gather the tops of the ripest dill and cover the bottom of the vessel, and lay a layer of cucumbers and another of dill till you have filled the vessel within a handful of the top.
 Then take as much water as you think will fill the vessel and mix it with salt and a quarter of a pound of allom to a gallon of water and poure it on them and press them down with a stone on them and keep them covered close.
 For that use I think the water will be best boyl’d and cold, which will keep longer sweet, or if you like not this pickle, do it with water, salt and white wine vinegar, or (if you please) pour the water and salt on them scalding hot which will make them ready to use the sooner.”

-One last note—the intricately complex flower-heads can also be harvested for use in fresh flower arrangements.
-But do allow some plants to form seed-heads to be used in dried arrangement for your fall decorating.
+One last note—the intricately complex flower heads can also be harvested for use in fresh flower arrangements.
+But do allow some plants to form seed heads to be used in dried arrangements for your fall decorating.